SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 Unlike a raw spreadsheet dump, a proper dashboard:

-• Shows only what matters (5–7 metrics maximum)
+• Shows only what matters (5 to 7 metrics maximum)

 • Connects numbers to targets